feedbackwp/plugin-readmes/readme.txt

 **The PRO version of the number one rating plugin!**

 Rate my Post PRO - WP Rating System allows you to add rating functionality to your WordPress website easily.
 Visitors can rate your posts/pages and send you private feedback after rating.
-What sets Rate my Post apart from other WordPress rating plugins is its simplicity, performance and impact on engagement.
+What sets Rate My Post apart from other WordPress rating plugins is its simplicity, performance, and impact on engagement.
 It works with any page cache plugin and is probably the most customizable WordPress rating plugin.

-In comparison to the free version, Rate My Post PRO supports custom rating widgets and an advanced schema selector.
+In comparison to the free version, Rate My Post PRO supports custom rating widgets and advanced schema selector.

 == Installation ==